Last updated on July 1st, 2022 at 06:14 pm

 Before leaving for New York City to catch my flight yesterday, there was unpacking to be done, laundry, shopping, bills, phone calls and emails to return, and packing for India!
 Of course writing, this story was a priority as well, since I knew I’d be 30,000 feet up in the air somewhere between Brussels and Delhi when it was scheduled to go live.

 Traveling 13,000 miles in one week — 5,000 miles from Hawaii to New York and then 8,000 miles from New York to India ~ involves a lot of planes, trains, automobiles, laundry soap, and logistics.
 Trust me though, I’m not complaining.

 I can’t believe how blessed I am to be able to make these two dream trips, literally within one week of each other!

 Learning to Let Go

-With 96 hours total between landing after four flights from Hawaii to hopping on a bus, train and two planes to Delhi, I had a lot to fit in.
-Besides the unpacking, bills, shopping, laundry, etc. I also hoped to do some more marketing for some life-coaching programs I am launching this spring; do more work on mapping out my goals in detail greater; go to the gym a few times; whip my house into shape; and get a good night’s sleep!
+With 96 hours total between landing after four flights from Hawaii to hopping on a bus, train, and two planes to Delhi, I had a lot to fit in.
+Besides the unpacking, bills, shopping, laundry, etc. I also hoped to do some more marketing for some life-coaching programs I am launching this spring; do more work on mapping out my goals in detail greater; go to the gym a few times; whip my house into shape, and get a good night’s sleep!

 Instead of the latter, I ended out carving out time for people who are important to me, spending New Year’s Eve with friends, spending time with the man I’m dating and his sister, who is also a good friend of mine, and visiting my dear friends and neighbors whose house burned down in October.

-More time with people I love meant less time spent cleaning the house, doing the advance marketing I’d hope to do, and going to the gym.
+More time with people I love meant less time spent cleaning the house, doing the advanced marketing I’d hope to do, and going to the gym.
 Turns out that my workouts for the weekend were dancing on New Year’s Eve, and a lovely walk by the river on New Year’s Day.

 And that’s just fine with me.